Home / Legal Areas / Civil Litigation / Boundary Disputes

 4. The building of extensions which extends on to your land.

 Boundary dispute cases can become stressful and time-consuming for the parties involved, and the costings involved within cases can quickly escalate.
 It is common within boundary dispute cases that if the land does not have significant value, the legal costs (such as court fees) will surpass the value of the land.

-Therefore, it is vital when wishing to succeed in a boundary dispute you seek legal advice from our lawyers who can explore other cost-effective strategies which could resolve the dispute outside of court.
-However, if settling outside court is not possible, our boundary dispute lawyers can build you a strong case, and this can ensure you the best chance of succeeding if court proceedings are necessary.
+Therefore, it is vital when wishing to succeed in a boundary dispute you seek legal advice from a lawyer who can explore other cost-effective strategies which could resolve the dispute outside of court.
+However, if settling outside court is not possible, a boundary dispute lawyer can build you a strong case, and this can ensure you the best chance of succeeding if court proceedings are necessary.

 How a Boundary Dispute is resolved?